Ba'athist Syria: Frozen conflict (2020–2024)

 From 2020, the conflict settled into a frozen state.
 Although roughly 30% of the country was controlled by opposition forces, heavy fighting had largely ceased and there was a growing regional trend toward normalizing relations with the regime of Bashar al-Assad.
+On 7 May 2023, at the meeting of the Council of the Arab League composed of foreign ministers in Cairo, was agreed to reinstate Syria's membership.
+Following a year of normalization attempts, Turkish President Recep Tayyip Erdoğan expressed his readiness in July 2023 to meet with Assad, but rejected the withdrawal of Turkish forces from northern Syria as a precondition.
+Assad, however, insisted that any meeting could not take place on Turkish terms and continued to demand the complete withdrawal of Turkish forces from Syria.

+During this period, the government rejected major incentives for the reconciliation and repatriation of former rebel groups.
+Bashar al-Assad was encouraged by his allies, including members of the Axis of Resistance, to pursue such measures, but he did not follow through on these suggestions, leaving Syrian society deeply polarized.
+Planning by Syrian opposition forces for a military offensive against Aleppo began in late 2023 but was delayed by Turkish objections.
+Erdoğan sought negotiations with the Assad government, to "determine Syria's future together," but received a negative response, following which he allowed the HTS-led opposition troops to begin their offensive against the Assad government.

 During this period, Ba'athist Syria continued to be one of the most dangerous places for journalists, and was ranked 8th last on the 2024 Global Peace Index and 4th worst in the 2024 Fragile States Index.
 Freedom of press remained non-existent, and the Assad regime was ranked 2nd worst in the 2024 World Press Freedom Index.
 Ranked second to last globally on the 2023 Corruption Perceptions Index, Assad's regime was also the most corrupt in the Middle East.
 Ba'athist Syria also became the epicentre of a state-sponsored illicit drug cartel, the largest in the world, which incorporated a multi-billion dollar captagon industry.